IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

     ~> **Note:**
     `snapshot` conflicts with `image` id and `instance_template`
+  - `tags`- (Optional, Array of Strings) A list of user tags that you want to add to your volume. (https://cloud.ibm.com/apidocs/tagging#types-of-tags)
 - `dedicated_host` - (Optional, String) The placement restrictions to use the virtual server instance.
 Unique ID of the dedicated host where the instance id placed.
 - `dedicated_host_group` - (Optional, String) The placement restrictions to use for the virtual server instance.
 Unique ID of the dedicated host group where the instance is placed.